 In Montenegro, 31.4% of all over 15-year-olds are still smokers.

 5 percent of newborns are underweight.

-About 94 percent of the population has access to an immediately available, running drinking water supply.
-At least via springs and wells at a distance of no more than 30 minutes or supplied water, 97% of the population is supplied with largely clean drinking water.
+About 85 percent of the population has access to an immediately available, running drinking water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 99% of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.